 Sofia Jen Ouyang (b.2001) is a composer interested in the intersection and collision of musical, literary, and philosophical concepts.
 Central to her thinking are concepts, in no particular order: ideologies, binaries, ambiguities, indeterminacies, philosophies, literary theories, physicality, noise, gender, culture, sexuality, music, paradigms, hybridity, distortions, liminalities.

-Sofia is currently pursuing her undergraduate degrees in Music and Philosophy at Columbia University, and studies with Andrew Norman at The Juilliard School as part of the Columbia-Juilliard exchange program.
-Past mentors include David Serkin Ludwig and Claire Chase.
-Sofia is a 2021 Blueprint composer fellow with National Sawdust, a recipient of the 2022 Gena Raps Piano Chamber Music Prize, and has received honors from The American Prize (2022), BMI Student Composer Award (2021), Society of Composers Inc., Luna Lab (2020), and the National Young Composer Challenge (2019).
-Sofia’s solo cello work ‘Liminal/ity’ was selected for the Society of Composers, Inc. 2021 National Student Conference, and is currently working on a commission for the New York Virtuoso Singers.
+Winner of The American Prize in Composition 2022 and the Gena Raps Piano Chamber Music Prize 2022, Sofia is currently pursuing her bachelor degree in Philosophy at Columbia University, and studies composition with Andrew Norman at The Juilliard School.
+She is also the mentee of David Serkin Ludwig and Claire Chase.
+Sofia is a BluePrint composer fellow with National Sawdust (2021), a recipient of Columbia University’s Rapaport Fellowship (2021, 2022), and has received honors from BMI Student Composer Award (2021), Society of Composers Inc. (2021), Luna Lab (2020), and the National Young Composer Challenge (2019).